github/gh-ost/doc/command-line-flags.md

 `--ssl-key=/path/to/ssl-key.key`: SSL private key file (in PEM format).

+### storage-engine
+default is `innodb`.
+When set to `rocksdb`, some necessary changes (e.g. sets isolation level to READ_COMMITTED) is made to support rocksdb as transactional engine.

 ### test-on-replica

 Issue the migration on a replica; do not modify data on master.
 Useful for validating, testing and benchmarking.
 See [`testing-on-replica`](testing-on-replica.md)